 Vinyl came into the flooring world a few decades ago but has since declined in popularity.
 With the introduction of plank shapes, easy assembly with snap-together pieces, and improved printing for a more realistic wood look, vinyl is becoming sought after once again.

 Vinyl is 100% percent waterproof and can be installed in all areas of the home including the bathrooms.
 Vinyl is also very easy for homeowners to install.
 The flooring does not require tools for cutting; simply use a utility knife to cut.
 The planks come with self-stick adhesive or click joints are available.
 Since the vinyl is installed directly over the subfloor it is cool to the touch but also hard to walk on.

 The cost can vary dramatically depending on the style you’re looking for.
 Our vinyl flooring options range from very inexpensive at $.0.50 for basic colors and style, to moderately priced at $3.00 for premium luxury styles, including the mock hardwood flooring look.

-Similar to laminate flooring, vinyl stands up to heavy traffic, is easy to install, and easy to maintain.
-However, if sharp or hard objects fall, it can dent the floor and the flooring can be damaged by extreme temperatures, like the Arizona sun.
+Similar to laminate flooring, vinyl stands up to heavy traffic, is easy to install, and is easy to maintain.
+However, if sharp or hard objects fall, they can dent the floor and the flooring can be damaged by extreme temperatures, like the Arizona sun.